 Question: "Is 'name it claim it' teaching biblical?"

 Answer: The “name it and claim it” or “prosperity gospel” is not biblical and is in many ways antithetical to the true gospel message and the clear teaching of Scripture.
 While there are many different versions of the name it and claim it philosophy preached today, they all have similar characteristics.
-At its best, this teaching comes from the misinterpretation and misunderstanding of some Scriptures and, at its worst, it is a completely heretical teaching that has the characteristics of a cult.
+At its best, this teaching comes from the misinterpretation and misunderstanding of some Scriptures, and, at its worst, it is a completely heretical teaching that has the characteristics of cultic doctrine.

 The roots of the Word of Faith movement and the name it and claim it message have more in common with new age metaphysics than with biblical Christianity.
 However, instead of us creating our reality with our thoughts, as new age proponents advise, name it and claim it teachers tell us that we can use the “power of faith” to create our own reality or get what we want.
-In essence faith is redefined from trusting in a holy and sovereign God despite our circumstances to a way of controlling God to give us what we want.
+In essence, faith is redefined from “a trust in a holy and sovereign God despite our circumstances” to “a way of controlling God to give us what we want.”
 Faith becomes a force whereby we can get what we want rather than an abiding trust in God even during times of trials and suffering.

 While the prosperity gospel and the idea of controlling one’s future with his thoughts or faith is appealing to sinful man, it is insulting to a sovereign God who has revealed Himself in Scripture.
 Instead of recognizing the absolute sovereign power of God as revealed in the Bible, the name it and claim it adherents embrace a false god who cannot operate apart from their faith.
-They present a false view of God by teaching that He wants to bless you with health, wealth and happiness but cannot do so unless YOU have enough faith.
+They present a false view of God by teaching that He wants to bless you with health, wealth, and happiness but cannot do so unless YOU have enough faith.
 Thereby God is no longer in control but man is.
-Of course this is completely antithetical to what Scripture teaches.
-God does not depend upon man’s ‘faith” to act.
-Throughout Scripture we see God blessing who He chooses to bless and healing who He chooses to heal.
+Of course, this is completely antithetical to what Scripture teaches.
+God does not depend upon man’s “faith” to act.
+Throughout Scripture we see God blessing whom He chooses to bless and healing whom He chooses to heal.

-Another problem with the name it and claim it teaching is that if fails to recognize that Jesus Himself is the ultimate treasure worth sacrificing everything for (Matthew 13:44) and instead sees Jesus as little more than a way of getting what we want right now.
-Jesus’ message is that a Christian is called to “…deny himself and take up his cross and follow me.
+Another problem with the name it and claim it teaching is that it fails to recognize that Jesus Himself is the ultimate treasure worth sacrificing everything for (Matthew 13:44) and instead sees Jesus as little more than a way of getting what we want right now.
+Jesus’ message is that a Christian is called to “deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
 For what will it profit a man if he gains the whole world and forfeits his soul?
-Or what shall a man give in return for his soul” (Matthew 16:24-24).
+Or what shall a man give in return for his soul?”
+(Matthew 16:24–26).
 Contrast that to the message of the prosperity gospel.
 Rather than being a message of self-denial, the prosperity gospel is one of self-satisfaction.
-Its goal is not becoming more Christ-like through sacrifice but having what we want here and now, clearly contradicting the words of our Savior.
+Its goal is not becoming more Christlike through sacrifice but having what we want here and now, clearly contradicting the words of our Savior.

 The Bible teaches that “all who desire to live a godly life in Christ Jesus will be persecuted” (2 Timothy 3:12), but the name and claim it message is that any suffering we undergo is simply the result of a lack of faith.
 The prosperity gospel is completely focused on us getting the things the world has to offer, but 1 John 2:15 tells us we should not “love the world or the things in the world” and, in fact, those with a fondness for the things of the world become enemies of God (James 4:4).
 The message of the prosperity gospel simply cannot be any more opposite of what the Bible really teaches.

 Jesus did not come to give us health, wealth and happiness now.
 He came to save us from our sins so that we can have an eternity of bliss with Him.
 Following Christ is not a ticket to all the material things men desire in this life but a ticket to eternal life.
-Our desire should not be to have our best life now but should be that of the Apostle Paul who had learned to be content “in whatever state I am” (Philippians 4:11).
+Our desire should not be to have our best life now but to have the attitude of the apostle Paul, who had learned to be content “in whatever state I am” (Philippians 4:11).